USBhost/build-tools-gcc/README.md

 # GCC toolchain build script

-Support for this project has been discontinued.
-If anyone would like to take it over, let me know and I will direct people to that repo for support.

 This is a script to build GCC toolchains targeting arm and arm64 devices (primarily Android devices).